Table of Contents

 Sanity delivers enterprise capabilities at a fraction of Sitecore's cost, making it accessible to organizations of all sizes while providing better ROI through faster time-to-market, lower maintenance costs, and transparent pricing.

-Which CMS is Best for SEO?
+Which Platform is Best for SEO?

 Sitecore provides built-in SEO tools including customizable URLs, meta tag management, XML sitemap generation, and 301 redirect management.
 The platform offers SEO analysis tools that suggest improvements and track keyword performance.